itleigns/CauchyRealCoq/README.md

 }.
 ```
 # Axiom I use
 I import these libraly.
-I don't use axioms for anything other than what is included in these.
+I do not use axioms for anything other than what is included in these.
 - Require Import Coq.Sets.Ensembles.
 - Require Import Coq.Logic.Classical.
 - Require Import Coq.Logic.Description.